Cecilia Nadal & Sydney Norton

 Cecilia Nadal, sociologist, educator, producer, and playwright is currently the principal of Cross-Cultural Strategies, a consulting firm that uses multidisciplinary approaches to help organizations build community through diverse engagement.
 Cecilia is the founder and executive director of two successful companies: Productive Futures, a human resources firm (1984-2007) and Gitana Productions, a nonprofit arts and education organization.
 (19972019) She also served as assistant professor of human services at St. Louis Community College.
 (1975-1980) The German abolitionists story moved Cecilia to write the play and organize symposia on the topic inspiring Hermann’s first social Black History Month celebration.
 (2017-2020)

-Sydney Norton is an independent scholar and the director of German Language Solutions, a company that specializes in language teaching, translation, and cultural programming.
-While teaching German at Saint Louis University (2012-2020), she curated "German Immigrant Abolitionists: Fighting for a Free Missouri," an exhibition that travelled to Deutschheim State Historic Site in Hermann.
-Sydney earned her doctorate in German literature and cultural studies from the University of Minnesota, Minneapolis.
-Her publications include books and articles on contemporary German art and literature, the performing and visual arts of the Weimar Republic, and German immigrants in Missouri.
+Sydney J. Norton is an independent scholar, translator, and educator in St. Louis.
+While teaching German at Saint Louis University, she curated "German Immigrant Abolitionists: Fighting for a Free Missouri," an exhibition that opened at the Center for Global Citizenship, and that traveled to the Deutschheim State Historic Site in Hermann.
+Her research for this project and her close collaboration with colleagues in related fields inspired her recently published collection of essays: Fighting for a Free Missouri: German Immigrants, African Americans, and the Issue of Slavery.
+Norton earned her doctorate in German literature and cultural studies from the University of Minnesota, Minneapolis.
+Her publications include books and articles on contemporary German art and literature.
+Weimar-era performing and visual arts, and the German abolitionist movement in the United States.
+Norton currently teaches German at St. Louis Community College, Forest Park, and the German School Association of St. Louis.
+She is on the library staff at Concordia Historical Institute.

 Contact the speaker directly to book